Best 5 Picks for 2019!

 - batter power would be a huge bonus.

 Audio cards with Thunderbolt power are all the trend lately as a result of their wide bandwidth.
 It allows for low latency, and high track counts.
-Also, high sampling-rate recording that doesn’t stress your CPU.
-Apogee’s Ensemble Thunderbolt, an updated version of its previously released Ensemble interface.
+Also, the high sampling-rate recording doesn’t stress your CPU.
+Apogee’s Ensemble Thunderbolt is an updated version of its previously released Ensemble interface.
 The new style combines the case of Thunderbolt with Apogee’s preamps and converters.
-Additionally as a generous choice of I/O, to form a robust and expandable studio hub.
+Additionally, as a generous choice of I/O, to form a robust and expandable studio hub.

 Ensemble Thunderbolt works with any Core Audio DAW.
 Tested with many, including Apple Logic Pro X 10.1.1, Avid Pro Tools 11.3, and Ableton Live 9.17.
 Apogee has always had sensible integration with Logic, and Ensemble continues that tradition.
 In fact, some of the channel controls show up in Logic.
 Input level, phantom power on/off, highpass filter, polarity reverse, and input select.
 Ensemble’s performance was additionally glorious while using it live.